RTL9

-RTL9 is a French-language Luxembourgish television channel shown in Luxembourg, France, Monaco, Africa and the French-speaking regions of Switzerland.
+RTL9 is a French-language Luxembourgish television channel shown in Luxembourg, France, Monaco, French Speaking Africa and the French-speaking regions of Switzerland.

 History of the channel

 Télé-Luxembourg

 On 1 July 1954, CLR (Compagnie Luxembourgeoise de Radiodiffusion) changed their name to CLT (Compagnie Luxembourgeoise de Télédiffusion), to state their new ambition: television.
 On 20 May 1953, the administrative council of la CLR authorised their president, Robert Tabouis, to sign a contract with the Luxembourg government to run a television channel.
 They obtained the authority of the Grand Duke to permit a state-run monopoly of the channel.